 If our unitholders are dissatisfied with the performance of our general partner, they will have limited ability to remove our general partner.
 The vote of the holders of at least $66^{2}/3\%$ of all outstanding common and subordinated units voting together as a single class is required to remove our general partner.
-Following the closing of this offering, our sponsor will own an aggregate of our outstanding units (or of our outstanding units, if the underwriters exercise their option to purchase additional common units in full).
+Following the closing of this offering, OCI Holdings will own an aggregate of 74.4% of our outstanding common and subordinated units (or 70.6% of our outstanding common and subordinated units, if the underwriters exercise their option to purchase additional common units in full).
 Also, if our general partner is removed without cause during the subordinated units will automatically be converted into common units and any existing arrearages on the common units will be extinguished.
 Removal of our general partner under these circumstances would adversely affect our common units by prematurely eliminating their distribution and liquidation preference over our subordinated units, which would otherwise have continued until we had met certain distribution and performance tests.
 Cause is narrowly defined in our partnership agreement to mean that a court of competent jurisdiction has entered a final, non-appealable judgment finding our general partner liable for actual fraud or willful or wanton misconduct in its capacity as our general partner.
 Cause does not include most cases of charges of poor management of the business, so the removal of our general partner because of unitholder dissatisfaction with the performance of our general partner in managing our partnership will most likely result in the termination of the subordination period and conversion of all subordinated units to common units.

-Unitholders will experience immediate and substantial dilution in net tangible book value of \$ per common unit.
+Unitholders will experience immediate and substantial dilution in net tangible book value of \$14.90 per common unit.

-The estimated initial public offering price of \$ per common unit (the mid-point of the price range set forth on the cover page of this prospectus) exceeds our pro forma net tangible book value of \$ per common unit.
-Based on the estimated initial public offering price of \$ per common unit, unitholders will incur immediate and substantial dilution of \$ per common unit.
+The estimated initial public offering price of \$20.00 per common unit (the mid-point of the price range set forth on the cover page of this prospectus) exceeds our pro forma net tangible book value of \$5.10 per common unit.
+Based on the estimated initial public offering price of \$20.00 per common unit, unitholders will incur immediate and substantial dilution of \$14.90 per common unit.
 This dilution results primarily because the assets contributed to us by affiliates of our general partner are recorded at their historical cost in accordance with GAAP, and not their fair value.
 Please read "Dilution."